Dear Vegans of the World,

 Don't worry; it's not related to health.
 It's related to the moral and ethical side of the vegan diet.

 Before I get into the meat and gravy of this thought of mine, I want to say one thing.
 Please don't see this letter as an attack.
 As I mentioned above, I respect freedom of choice.
 Also, I have some vegan friends and clients.
 I am not against vegans of the world.
 I simply know that the vegan diet is not optimal for human health.

 I'm going to make the assumption that if you're a vegan, you choose to be for ethical reasons, not health reasons.
 (If you are in the latter camp, I recommend you read this article before continuing with the letter below).

 You are rightfully concerned about animal welfare.

-And the last thing you want to do is exploit an animal for your own good.
-Especially if this animal has suffered for human good.
+So the last thing you want to do is exploit an animal for your own good especially if this animal has suffered for human good.

 You wish animals could live a life free of pain and suffering in their natural environment—eating a natural diet and living in natural conditions.

 I'm drawing this assumption based on the conversations I've had with vegans throughout my life.
 I know everyone has their own unique reasons, but let's hope the above is a fair assumption.

 Knowing all this, you choose not to eat meat, bones, or food products that are derived from animals (such as milk and eggs).

 You may even avoid products that use animal parts, such as leather shoes or fur coats.